 Code Breakdown:

-- First, I created a Sub procedure PDF_FitToPage_3.
+- Created a Sub procedure PDF_FitToPage_3.

-- Then declared some variables.
+- Declared some variables.

-- Then completed the required page setups.
+- Completed the required page setups.

-- Select the specified Macro and press Run.
+- Select the specified macro and press Run.

 Related Articles